maudeekauffman/gamedepot/docs/index.md

 ## Tutorials

+## Tutorials

-* [Add a new game](tutorials/add-a-game.md) - Learn how to add a game to the database using Postman
+* [Add a new game](tutorials/add-a-game.md) - Learn how to add a game to the database using Postman.
+* [Update a game](tutorials/update-a-game.md) - Learn how to update an existing game using Postman.
+* [Delete a game](tutorials/delete-a-game.md) - Learn how to delete a game from the database using Postman.

 ## API reference docs